dmcquay/katas/2021-07-14-graceful-shutdown/README.md

 This time you will see any in-flight requests fulfilled first, and then the process will exit.

+_Try other files for iterations on this solution._

 ## Resources:

 - [Health Checks and Graceful Shutdown](https://expressjs.com/en/advanced/healthcheck-graceful-shutdown.html)